Entanglement-enhanced AC magnetometry in the presence of Markovian noises: System and Signal

 Therefore, if we decompose the initial density matrix operator into each qubit subspace and solve Eq.\,\eqref{eq:EOMO} independently, we obtain the solution of the original Lindblad equation, Eq.\,\eqref{eq:indEOM}.

 Let us solve the Lindblad equation with the parallel noise using the above idea.
 First, let us expand the element of the density matrix of a qubit space in the $\{\ket{+},\ket{-}\}$ basis as

 Here, $O$ itself is not a density matrix in general; its trace is not necessarily unity, nor is it required to be Hermitian.
-The Lindblad equation for the element of the density matrix, Eq.\,\eqref{eq:EOMO}, reads as
+The solution of the Lindblad equation for this basis is presented in App.\,\ref{app:parallel}.